 Treaties and Rights as an Ideological Complex

-In this regard the continued talk of treaties by the settler is but one tool in the arsenal of ongoing settler self-renewal and justification.
-Through recourse to treaties the settler is able to maintain one its basic existential edifices through the dual claim that not only did the Native wilfully surrender the territory to them, but that today they are the true masters and inheritors of the land, the waters, and the skies, casting the Native back into the rez and into the woods.
+In this regard, the continued talk of treaties by the settler is but one tool in the arsenal of ongoing settler self-renewal and justification.
+Through recourse to treaties, the settler can maintain one of its basic existential edifices through the dual claim that not only did the Native wilfully surrender the territory to them, but that today they are the true masters and inheritors of the land, the waters, and the skies, casting the Native back into the rez and into the woods.